 We bring to the biotechnology and pharmaceutical industries the power to discover new and better drugs in a more efficient and effective way - our proprietary network-driven approach is disruptive to the conventional pharmaceutical R&D model.

-Our strategy is designed to increase growth and improve our long-term financial performance, with our key long-term objectives being:
+Our strategy is designed to increase growth and improve our long-term financial performance.

 2. Seek to understand and meet shareholder needs and expectations

-The Board is keen to promote greater awareness of the Company, and recent Company announcements may be found here.
+The Board is keen to promote greater awareness of the Group, and recent Company announcements may be found here.

-Responsibility for shareholder liaison ultimately lies with the Executive Chairman.
+Responsibility for day-to-day shareholder liaison lies with the CEO and ultimately lies with the Board.

 3. Take into account wider stakeholder and social responsibilities and their implications for long-term success

-In addition to its shareholders, the Company believes its main stakeholder groups are its employees and suppliers.
+In addition to our shareholders, the Group believes our main stakeholder groups are its employees, suppliers, and customers.

 4. Embed effective risk management. considering both opportunities and threats, throughout the organisation

-The Board has overall responsibility for the Company’s internal control systems and for monitoring their effectiveness.
-The Board is committed to understanding, analysing and addressing risk.
-The Executive Committee is accountable for identifying procedures to minimise risk impact and implementing these at every level of the business, reporting to the Board in an ongoing process overseen by the Audit Committee.
-Risks are not only assessed by a bottom-up approach, but also examined from a top-down perspective which is closely aligned with the Company’s strategy.
+The Board has overall responsibility for the Group's internal control systems and for monitoring their effectiveness and is accountable for identifying procedures to minimise risk impact and implementing these at every level of the business in an ongoing process overseen by the Audit Committee.

 6. Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities